Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

 Let's look at how this script works.

-The **convertIpToLong** function converts and returns the provided IP address as a long value.
+1. The **convertIpToLong** function converts and returns the provided IP address as a long value.

-The **isCorporateIP** function returns whether the user's IP address is in the given range.
+2. The **isCorporateIP** function returns whether the user's IP address is in the given range.
 This method accepts two inputs.
 The first argument is the IP address that should be validated and the second argument is the allowed IP range.

-When step 1 of the authentication flow is completed, the **onLoginRequest** function retrieves the IP address of the user from the context.
-This IP address is passed to the _isCorporateIP_ function along with the configured IP address range.
+3. When step 1 of the authentication flow is complete, the **onLoginRequest** function retrieves the IP address of the user from the context.
+4. This IP address is passed to the _isCorporateIP_ function along with the configured IP address range.

-If the IP address of the logged-in user is not in the configured IP range, step 2 of the authentication flow is executed.
+5. If the IP address of the logged-in user is not in the configured IP range, step 2 of the authentication flow is executed.

 ## Try it out